StackVista/stackstate-docs/setup/cli/cli-sts.md

 sts service-token create --name <NAME> --roles <ROLE(s)> [--expiration <yyyy-MM-dd>]
 ```

 This will create a new service token and print it.
-The `--expiration` parameter is optional and can be used to set the expiration date of the service token.
+You can optionally set the expiration date of the service token using the `--expiration` parameter.

 Once you have this, you can configure the CLI to use it: